top of page

 Indirect downstream processes result from the goods or services produced by the reporting company.
 For example packaging and transportation of goods, processing and use of sold products, franchises energy use, product disposal and investments.

 As for our Scope 2 emissions, we purchase electricity from 100% renewable energy sources.
-By using this energy provider, we are lowering our carbon impact by 1.6 tonnes of CO2e a year, compared to a typical UK energy tariff using the average fuel mix.
-In 2020, an average UK home, used 4,491 kWh of electricity.
+By using this energy provider, we are lowering our carbon impact by 1.86 tonnes of CO2e a year, compared to a typical UK energy tariff using the average fuel mix for the same kwH that we used.
 With our provider, annual CO2 emissions for the electricity used are zero, due to being from 100% renewable sources.
-With an average supplier on a fuel mix, annual CO2 emissions would be around 1.04 tonnes per year.
-Based on Government reporting on the carbon emissions for homes on the average energy fuel mix, in 2020, these figures were at 0.233kg of CO2e per kWh of electricity.

 Scope 3 emissions cover everything else that indirectly affects the processes of the company.
 We have tried to list as many of these emissions below as possible, and how we plan to tackle each and every one of them.
 Some elements like our company's waste management are currently not included in our Scope 3, as we currently cannot capture this data appropriately in order to include it in our Scope 3 calculations.
 Other elements refer to our social impact strategy, biodiversity or work within the community which is not captured by the scope 3 emissions.